J-Cowsert/InstProf/README.md

 - **Consumer throughput is the scaling limit.** One consumer thread services all producers, so per-zone overhead grows as producer thread count rises.
 When a queue fills, the producing thread spins until space is available.
 - **Threads are never deregistered.** Thread entries are retained for the life of the process.
 This keeps the consumer's queue snapshot safe without synchronization, but means memory grows with the number of threads a process has ever created.
 - **Zone records are held in memory until shutdown**, so peak memory scales with total zone count.
-- **The Chrome Trace Event format is a legacy format.** It remains widely supported, but Perfetto now recommends its native protobuf format for new instrumentation libraries.
+- **The trace is written in Chrome Trace Event JSON.** The format remains widely supported, though it is associated with the legacy `chrome://tracing` tool; Perfetto suggests its native protobuf format is worth considering for new tooling.